johanley/covid-19-canada/data/md/about.md

 *Warning:* the *Completed Tests* data is not very consistent:

 - no testing data at all for the CA federal jurisdiction
-- NL, NB, and NU report on the number of *people* tested, not on the number of *tests*.
+- NL and NU report on the number of *people* tested, not on the number of *tests*.
 One person can often have more than one test.
   In spite of this difference, this dataset treats them as the same.

+*Error*: This is my mistake.
+The completed-test reporting for NB is confusing.
+They give positive and negative test numbers, as do most jurisdictions.
+But they state that those numbers are attached to *people*, not tests.
+This isn't logical, because the positive/negative state of a person can change over time.
+Because of this, I overlooked another screen, in which they report the number of tests-performed.
+This mistake was made from 2020-03-31 until 2020-04-16 (inclusive).
+I have had to backfill this data for NB, using this [non-governmental data source](https://github.com/ishaberry/Covid19Canada).
+The screenshots I have for NB, in this time period, do not support the stated test numbers, because the screenshots don't show the proper statistic.

 *Warning*: what a jurisdiction reports may not accurately reflect other sources.
 For example, on 2020-03-31 NL was not reporting any deaths, but other sources were reporting the first death in NL before that date.